viloniasari/clojure-pedestal-test/README.md

-try to make web using pedestal.
+try to make web-sever using pedestal.